Ritikesh123/Auth-login_with-Product/README.md

 # same method apply for productSlice.js page

+# in productSlice.js i use 3rd party api with the help of thunk library

 # all the pages value, we kept in store.js to configure the store

 <!-- -------------------Product.js-------------------------- -->